Tencent, Alibaba lead China's top brands as tech dominates

 "The big question now is what brands must do to be accepted in international markets," Wang of Millward Brown said.

-Although Chinese brands are strengthening their presence overseas, only personal computer and smartphone maker Lenovo Group Ltd and cell phone maker ZTE Corp, generated more than half of their revenue outside China.
+Although Chinese brands are strengthening their presence overseas, only personal computer and smartphone maker Lenovo Group Ltd (0992.HK) and cell phone maker ZTE Corp (000063.SZ), generated more than half of their revenue outside China.

 (Reporting By Matthew Miller and Beijing Newsroom; Editing by Subhranshu Sahu)